-29. The paragraph spells out the oath to be sworn by the Defender upon his/her appointment or taking of office pursuant to the election result.
-The text of the oath appears not to have been amended and is appropriate.
+20. The paragraph spells out the oath to be sworn by the Defender upon his/her appointment or taking of office pursuant to the election result.
+The text of the oath appears not to have been amended and is altogether appropriate.
 However, the reference at the end of its former sentence to both "individuals and citizens" for purposes of protection of rights perhaps raises a question, since a differentiation between citizens and others presumably is not intended.
 Under the Constitution, as by accepted standards, "everyone" whose rights and freedoms are under threat is entitled to seek the assistance of the Defender, i.e. all individuals finding themselves within the territory of Armenia.

-30. If the reason for the twofold reference is that the protection of the Defender is expected to extend to citizens staying or residing outside of Armenia, it would be preferable to have this clearly stated.
-However, the scope of the activity of the Human Rights Defender can relate only to Armenian authorities.
-Accordingly, this matter would mainly concern Armenian consular authorities abroad, which would be covered anyway by Article 2 of the Law.
+The reason for the twofold reference would seem to be that the protection of the Defender is expected to extend to citizens who may be staying or residing outside of Armenia, which clearly is appropriate.
 The twofold reference similarly appears in para.
 1 of Article 7 of the Law.

-31. The term of six years of tenure for the Human Rights Defender seems reasonably chosen.
-It was so determined in the Law and is now guaranteed in the Constitution as above noted.
+- 21. The term of six years of tenure for the Human Rights Defender seems reasonably chosen.
+It was so determined in the Law and is now declared in the Constitution as above noted.
 In para.
 3 of this Article in the original Law, the possibility of re-election/appointment for a second term (but no more) was allowed for, but that provision has now been deleted, presumably in view of the fact that the possibility is not referred to in the Constitution.
 There may be reason to question whether the Constitution is to be interpreted so as to exclude a further term, but the principle of a single term does in any case provide a safeguard contributing to the Defender's independence and precluding the risk of accusations to the effect that his activities or recommendations might be influenced by an interest for gaining re-election.
-On the other hand, since the Defender is neither a member of the judiciary nor an official of the executive power, there may be technical problems with offering him security of employment on an objective basis after the end of this term, and this is not dealt with in the Law.

-32. The new paras.
+On the other hand, since the Defender is neither a member of the judiciary nor an official of the executive power, there may be technical problems with offering him security of employment on an objective basis after the end of this term, and this is not dealt with in the Law. - 22.
+The new paras.
 3 and 4 inserted into Article 3 by the Amending Law provide useful instructions relating to the timing of the regular election of the Defender and of the assumption of office by the Defender following his/her election.